Are you looking for Interview Questions To Ask Physician Candidates? Are you sick and weary of picking the wrong doctor to work in your clinic?

 - Can you give an example of a difficult medical decision you had to make and how you handled it?

 - How do you prioritize and manage your daily tasks and responsibilities?

 - Can you walk us through a typical day in your role as a primary care physician?

 - How do you handle complex medical cases, and what is your process for referring patients to specialists?

 - How do you approach preventive care and wellness with your patients?

-- Can you share a time when you had to handle a conflict with a coworker or patient?
+- Can you share when you had to handle a conflict with a coworker or patient?

 - How do you maintain a healthy work-life balance?